 Frame rate in video surveillance systems is measured in frames per second (FPS), which means the number of pictures being produced in a second.
 The higher the frame rate, the smoother the subject moves in the video.
 The lower the frame rate, the more jerky movements become up to the point where subjects jump from position to position with a loss of anything in between.
 Bandwidth increases with frame rate.
 Half the frame rate usually does not quite reduce bandwidth by half, though, because the encoding efficiency suffers.
 Modern surveillance cameras can generate up to 60 FPS.
 However, CPU limitations will sometimes restrict the FPS to a lower value when resolutions are set too high.
 Finding the optimal FPS setting for a scene is a compromise between objectives: capture all the relevant information without essential details being lost between frames versus bandwidth considerations.
 If a camera is monitoring a quiet overview, there is no need to go up to 30 FPS.
 A setting of 5 to 15 FPS is sufficient.
 As a rule of thumb, the more rapid change occurs or the faster subject movement is anticipated, the higher the FPS should be set.
 Adjust the FPS after cameras are installed and monitor whether the smoothness of the video is acceptable or not.

-The complexity of a scene also affects the bandwidth a security camera system generates.
+The complexity of a scene also affects the bandwidth a video camera generates.
 Generally, the more complex the scene is, the more bandwidth will be required to achieve a certain image quality.
 For example, scenes that have tree leaves, wire fencing, or random textures like popcorn ceilings increase the complexity of the scene.
 Others, like a normal, plain colour painted wall or little detail, are considered a simple scene.
 Similarly, motion or movement increases complexity.
 People walking by, cars driving across, or tree leaves in a breeze are examples.

 Number of Cameras and Clients The number of cameras influences the bandwidth requirements for a video surveillance systems.
 If all cameras are the same, then twice the camera numbers will double the data generated.
 To maintain scalability of a system, it must be able to break large topologies into manageable smaller partitions.
 By structuring the system in a layered and distributed architecture, it is possible to maintain scalability over a large range of quantities.
 The key is to distribute bandwidth so bottlenecks are avoided.
 More will be discussed in the Bandwidth Bottlenecks section.
 Number of viewing clients The discussion above relates to camera bandwidth feeding into the recorder.
 This is only one side of the picture, where the other side is connecting the recorders to the clients watching live or playback video.
 For example, there might be a security team that constantly monitors the cameras 24 hours a day, seven days a week.
 This bandwidth would be equal to all the data coming from the cameras.
-In the case of playback, even more bandwidth is required if used in addition to live to stream.
-Considering there can be many clients connecting to a system at the same time, client-side traffic can be the dominant concern.
+In the case of playback, even more bandwidth is required if used in addition to live streaming.
+Considering there can be many clients connecting to a system at the same time, the client-side traffic can be the dominant concern.